ohvelynuna/allaboutPDF/README.md

 # PDF Flattener
 pdf_convert_to_unsearchable.py
 - make sure you install poppler
+- make sure you install all dependencies

-## how to install them for the uninitiated.
+### how to install poppler

 Go to https://github.com/oschwartz10612/poppler-windows/releases and download the binary of your choice.
 In this example we will download and use poppler-0.68.0_x86.